• Skip to primary navigation

 • Leave the cake in the tin to completely cool before adding the pani reka tiakarete (chocolate icing).

-• Whip the pata kūteretere (softened butter), puehu huka (icing sugar) and wanira (vanilla) together.
-Add the cooled tiakarete (chocolate) in two or three additions, whipping for 20 seconds after each one.
+• Add the pata kūteretere (softened butter), puehu huka (icing sugar) and wanira (vanilla) in a medium bowl.

 • Spread the buttercream over the cooled cake with the back of the spoon to create a wispy effect.
-Sprinkle with a handful of ruireka (sprinkles) and rau koura (gold leaf).
+Pipe on the merenge (meringue) if you are using it.

 Video